fabius/kccs-pcd-2020/DOCUMENTATION.md

 ## Abstract
-This project is about a matching service available to users providing a way to get to know which of an individual's contacts is registered on an online service such as a messaging platform without invading an individual's privacy.
+This project is about a matching service that allows users to find out which of their contacts are registered in an online service such as a messaging platform without violating an individual's privacy.
 Due to the increased convenience and ease of implementation provided by privacy invading matching services, privacy tends to be an afterthought.
 However, privacy and convenience do not have to be mutually exclusive.
-The main issue to solve is about enabling private set intersection.
+The main issue to solve is about enabling private set intersection [@yanai_private_2020].
 Current solutions are centralised and do not provide a way of private set intersections.
-The methodology introduced in this project is based on research done by C. Ihle et al.¹ and transferred to accommodate the needs of a messaging service.
+The methodology introduced in this project is based on research done by C. Ihle et al. [@ihle_first_2020] and transferred to accommodate the needs of a messaging service.
 This methodology results in a significant increase of computing resources necessary to gather user information in case of a data breach.